jckuri/golden_robot/README.md

 **2. What is the storyline or narrative of your game?**

-Silver Robot is a 2D Platformer Game whose objective is to collect 14 coins while avoiding the fires.
+Golden Robot is a 2D Platformer Game whose objective is to collect 14 coins while avoiding the fires.
 This video game is simple and straightforward.
 Even novice players can win the video game in less than 1 minute.

+Golden Robot has to collect gold coins in order to fix its body parts made of gold.
+Fires can actually damage electronics.
+Only in movies, robots are bullet-proof and fire-proof.
+Blocks and the crate are made of silver.

 **3. What are the main characters and objects in your game, and what roles do they play in the story and gameplay?**

-The main character is Silver Robot who has to avoid the fires and collect all the 14 coins in order to win the video game.
+The main character is Golden Robot who has to avoid the fires and collect all the 14 coins in order to win the video game.
 Correctly using the crate in the game is mandatory.
 Otherwise you won’t be able to collect some coins.
 The video game has many blocks which create the structure of the virtual world.